Nindizi/Nindizi.Github.io/README.md

 # Resume
-Resume in web formet, using CSS
+Resume in web format, using CSS